MicrosoftDocs/sql-docs/docs/sql-server/install/instance-configuration.md

 > [!NOTE]
 >  Instance IDs that begin with an underscore (_) or that contain the number sign (#) or the dollar sign ($) aren't supported.

-For more information about directories, file locations, and instance ID naming, see [File Locations for Default and Named Instances of SQL Server](file-locations-for-default-and-named-instances-of-sql-server.md).
+For more information about directories, file locations, and instance ID naming, see [File locations for default and named instances of SQL Server](file-locations-for-default-and-named-instances-of-sql-server.md).

 All components of a given instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] are managed as a unit.
 All [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] service packs and upgrades apply to every component of an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].